banditto9/addon-wallabag/wallabag/DOCS.md

 Click, save and read it when you want.
 It extracts content so that you won't be distracted by pop-ups and cie.

-Further information can be found at [Wallabag].
+Further information can be found at https://wallabag.org

+**Please note that Home Assistant always installs whatever is on the main branch.
+"Releases" are for a history of tagged, known-working states.**

 ## Installation